 Richmond Hill Fire & Police Department and Bryan County Emergency Services Support the 200 Club During 13th Annual Public Safety Day

 Slated to take place at the First Baptist Church, 9184 Ford Avenue in Richmond Hill from 10:00am – 3:00pm on Saturday April 9, 2016, this popular family friendly day will once again feature safety demonstrations, kid’s activities and a silent auction.
-However, for the first time The 200 Club of The Coastal Empire will co-host the first Bryan County Red, White and Blue BBQ where attendees will be invited to ‘donate for a plate’ of delicious BBQ to raise money for the family members of fallen and injured first responders.
+However, for the first time The 200 Club will co-host the first Bryan County Red, White and Blue BBQ where attendees will be invited to ‘donate for a plate’ of delicious BBQ to raise money for the family members of fallen and injured first responders.

 The 200 Club is a 501(c) (3) organization that provides assistance to the family members of fallen and injured first responders in 18 Georgia and 2 South Carolina counties including Bryan County.
 Its newest initiative – dubbed the “Red, White and Blue Campaign” because those colors represent the three services they assist with: fire, EMS and law enforcement – focuses on raising awareness of the club’s efforts, expanding its support base and raising funds for the families of fallen first responders.
 A successful event was held in October in Chatham County and The 200 Club’s ambition is to hold family friendly events throughout all 20 counties in which they operate.
 An exhibition of fallen first responders will be displayed during the day and the proceeds of the silent auction will be donated to The 200 Hundred Club.